Biden to drop Trump’s antiabortion ‘global gag rule.’ Here’s what that means for abortion access worldwide.

-The Reagan administration fist enacted its version of the rule, often called the Mexico City policy after the place where it was drafted, in 1985.
+The Reagan administration first enacted its version of the rule, often called the Mexico City policy after the place where it was drafted, in 1985.
 Since then, two Democratic presidents, Bill Clinton and Barack Obama, have rescinded it, arguing that it put millions of women and girls at risk by cutting off access to critical health services.
 Two Republican presidents, George W. Bush and Donald Trump, have put it back in place, arguing that U.S. money should not go to organizations that promote abortion.

 The decades of Washington-imposed whiplash have left sexual and reproductive health and rights programs around the world scrambling to secure funding — or needing to adjust the services they provide.

-Here’s what you need to know about Biden’s move.
+Here’s what you need to know about President Biden’s move.

-What is the “global gag rule?”
+What is the “global gag rule”?

 The policy forbids international organizations that receive U.S. health aid from using their own funds or money from another source to provide abortion services or counseling.
-The measure has become a “political football that is rescinded by democrats and reinstated by republicans,” said Bethany Van Kampen, a senior policy adviser at IPAS, an international organization focused on safe abortion and contraception access, during a call with reporters in December.
+The measure has become a “political football that is rescinded by Democrats and reinstated by Republicans,” said Bethany Van Kampen, a senior policy adviser at Ipas, an international organization focused on safe abortion and contraception access, during a call with reporters in December.

 Trump broadened the funding restrictions to cover all global health aid, rather than just aid aimed at family planning.
 Under Trump’s expansion, the rule applied to about $12 billion in U.S. aid, said Van Kampen.